danielsmith1313/danielsmith1313.github.io/agricultural_data_collection_robot.md

 ![An example of the program blending the image](images/green_shaping.PNG) **An example of the program blending the image**

-After figuring out this tracking, I was the main contributer to programming the robot.
-During this time, I learned a lot about automating processes with linux as we were using raspberry pis as the logic controller.
-I was in charge of making the robot was accessible by employees with little to no programming knowledge.
-This included startup scripts, config files, uploading files to a website, and error messages for them to troubleshoot.
+After figuring out this tracking, I was the main contributor to programming the robot.
+During this time, I learned a lot about automating processes with Linux as we were using raspberry pis as the logic controller.
+I was also in charge of making sure the robot was accessible by employees with little to no programming knowledge.
+This included startup scripts, config files, uploading files to a website, manuals, and error messages for them to troubleshoot.
 This taught me the large step a program goes from being usable by a programmer, to being usable by a normal user.

 ![A preliminary gui application that was scrapped for a more automated, database driven script](/images/prototype_window.png) **A preliminary gui application that was scrapped for a more automated, database driven script**